Discrete Diffusion in Large Language and Multimodal Models: A Survey: Representative Models

 \subsubsection{Muddit}

-Muddit~\cite{shi2025muddit} is a unified model that uses purely discrete diffusion to handle text and images under one framework.
+Muddit~\cite{shi2025muddit} is another unified model that uses purely discrete diffusion to handle text and images under one framework.
 The architecture of Muddit comprises a single multimodal diffusion transformer (MM-DiT)~\cite{shi2025muddit}, plus encoders/decoders for each modality.
 The MM-DiT follows a dual-/single-stream design (similar to FLUX~\cite{flux2024}) and is initialized from the pretrained Meissonic~\cite{bai2024meissonic}.
 Inputs are quantized into a shared token space: images are encoded by a pretrained VQ-VAE \cite{van2017neural} into discrete codebook indices, and text is encoded by a CLIP text encoder~\cite{radford2021learning}.
 During training and inference, the MM-DiT predicts masked tokens in this joint space.
-A lightweight linear head maps the predicted tokens to actual text tokens for text output, while the VQ-VAE decoder reconstructs pixels from image tokens.
-Thus a single generator handles both text and image tokens.
+A linear head maps the predicted tokens to actual text tokens for text output, while the VQ-VAE decoder reconstructs pixels from image tokens.